-And some types of synthetic fertilizers are based in salts.
+And some types of popular flower fertilizers are based in salts.
 These salts can build up inside your pots too.

 Do you see the salt build-up in the below?
 The woman who had these pots had never cleaned them before.
 She was struggling to keep her flowers alive.
 (Her flowerpots also didn’t have holes.
 The lack of drainage didn’t help either!)

 At some point, all this salt build-up in your pots and soil can affect your flowers, especially after a few years.
 It can become toxic to your plants.